TrovoLtd/BowlingGameKata/COMMIT_5.md

 ### Commit 1 - setup and Gutter Game Test

 1. Open Visual Studio.
-2. Create an empty Solution called Bowling Kata (CTRL + Shift + N).
+2. Create an empty Solution called BowlingKata (CTRL + Shift + N).
 3. Add a Unit Test Project to the Solution.
 4. Add a Class Library to the Solution.
-5. Create a reference from the Class Library to the Test Project.
+5. Create a project reference from the Class Library to the Test Project.
 6. Rename the UnitTest.cs file and class.
-7. CTRL + R, A - Green
+7. CTRL + R, A - Green.
 8. Change the test name to TestGutterGame.
-9. Instansiate a Game class in the test.
+9. Write a call to a Game class in the test.
 10. CTRL + Shift + B – won’t build.
 11. CTRL + . over Game and generate new Game type in the BowlingGame project.
 12. Delete Class1.cs from BowlingGame.
-13. CTRL + R, A - Green
+13. CTRL + R, A - Green.
-14. Add loop of 20 rolls.
+14. Write a call to a Roll method.
-15. CTRL+. over roll method call and add roll method.
+15. CTRL+. over Roll method call and add Roll method.
+16. Select the line that calls Roll and CTRL K, CTRL S - then surround with a for loop.
-16. Add assertion to test.
+17. Add assertion that calls Game.Score to test.
-17. CTRL+. over score and add score property.
+18. CTRL+. over Score and add Score property.
-18. CTRL + R, A - Red
+19. CTRL + R, A - Red.
+20. Change Score property from double to int.
-19. Refactor roll parameter to pins.
+21. Refactor roll parameter to pins.
-20. Delete Throw NotImplementedException.
+22. Delete Throw NotImplementedException.
-21. CTRL + R, A – Green
+23. CTRL + R, A – Green.
+24. Commit.

 ### Commit 2 - roll 20 1s